What is short-selling and how does it work?

 The main benefit of short-selling is that it increases the number of trading opportunities.
 The two most popular reasons for short-selling are speculation and hedging.

 In order to get the most out of the market via short-selling, it’s important that you do extensive planning and have a solid strategy.
-We have put together a few tips to get you started.
+We’ve put together a few tips to get you started.

 - Do a complete fundamental analysis on the market before you decide to go short